camlab-ethz/ConvolutionalNeuralOperator/readme.md

 </p>
 <br />

-We assess the test errors of the CNO and other baselines at different testing resolutions.
-Notably, for the Navier-Stokes, Poisson, and Wave equations benchmarks, we observe that the CNO is the only model that demonstrates approximate error invariance with respect to test resolution.
+We assess the test errors of the CNO and other baselines at different testing resolutions notably, for the Navier-Stokes equations benchmarks.
+We observe that in this case, the CNO is the only model that demonstrates approximate error invariance with respect to test resolution.

 <p align="center">
  <img src="/figures/resolution_NS.png" width="500"/>